felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 {{< figure src="/img/phoenix-project.png" position="center" caption="" >}}

-Turns out, it was great fun indeed!
+As it turns out, it was great fun indeed!
 There are many reasons for this, I believe.
 Firstly, the book is, of course, very well written.
 It wouldn't sell over 500,000 copies if it wasn't.
 I connected with the story and its cast of characters that reminded me of my daily